Skip to content

 CMHC Portability Details

-• Available for all CMHC-insured mortgage loans covering residential properties originally insured by CMHC on or after April 1st, 1996.
+• Available for all CMHC-insured mortgage loans covering residential properties originally insured by CMHC.

-• Borrower(s) on the new loan must be the same as those on the original CMHC-insured loan.
+• At least one borrower on the new loan must be from the original CMHC-insured mortgage loan.

 • The property must be in Canada, be suitable and available for full time / year-round occupancy and have year-round access including homes located on an island (via a vehicular bridge or ferry).

-The Portability feature may allow for a Premium Credit to reduce the premium payable on a new loan insurance application.
-The Premium Credit is based on the elapsed time (up to a maximum of 24 months) from the original closing date of the existing CMHC-insured loan to the application received date for the new CMHC-insured loan request.
+The Portability feature may allow for a Premium Credit to reduce the premium payable on a new CMHC-insured mortgage loan insurance application.

 Example